The Complete Guide on How to Use an Inhaler Correctly

 How to Use an Asthma Inhaler: Step-by-Step

-Remove the cap and check the mouthpiece for debris.
+Remove the cap and inspect the mouthpiece for dust or debris.

 Exhale fully to empty your lungs.

-Put the mouthpiece in your mouth and close it with your lips.
+Place the mouthpiece in your mouth, sealing it with your lips.

-Keep your breath for a minimum of 10 seconds after inhaling the medicine into your lungs.
+Hold your breath for at least 10 seconds to allow the medicine to settle in your lungs.

 Common Mistakes and How to Avoid Them